-Provided pilots are made aware of the limitations of the service, SSR may be used to provide horizontal separation in accordance with MATS Part 2.
+Provided pilots are made aware of the limitations of the service, SSR may be used to provide horizontal separation in accordance with MATS Part 21.
 The Exeter MATS Part 2 states that in the event of a failure of Primary Radar controllers can continue to provide a service to transponding aircraft.
 Pilots must be made fully aware of the limitations of the service.
-All occasions of SSR-only operation greater than 3 days shall be notified to SARG.
+All occasions of SSR-only operation greater than 3 days shall be notified to SARG2.
 CAA SARG had been notified in accordance with the unit MATS Part 2.

 The SSR radar head used by Exeter is Burrington situated 24.5nm north-west of Exeter Airport.
-The ATSU provides additional guidance to controllers for SSR only operations and states:
+The ATSU provides additional guidance to controllers for SSR only operations and states3:

-&lt;sup>1 MATS, Part 1, Section 1, Chapter 3.
+1 MATS, Part 1, Section 1, Chapter 3.
 Paragraph 10B.1(1)

-&lt;sup>2 Exeter MATS, Part 2, Page 107, Paragraph 4.4.12
+2 Exeter MATS, Part 2, Page 107, Paragraph 4.4.12

-&lt;sup>3 Exeter Radar Services SSR only, Paragraph 1.4 & 1.5
+3 Exeter Radar Services SSR only, Paragraph 1.4 & 1.5